What's real, what's fake this week in hoops

 The chaos continues in college basketball.

 Gonzaga, the former No. 1 team in America, lost in a thriller against Tennessee on Saturday.
-Several top-25 teams have endured key injuries.
+Several Top 25 teams have endured key injuries.
 The NCAA isn't making any moves on post-FBI investigation sanctions.
 Multiple players, it seems, could win the Wooden Award.

 Here's this week's version of "What's real?" and "What's fake?" in college basketball.